About Supplemental Environmental Projects

 Projects do not have to be on CalEPA’s list of SEPs to be included in a settlement.
 Projects will be considered on a case-by-case basis and may be included in a settlement as long as they comply with enforcing board or department’s SEP policy.

-Submitting an SEP
+Submitting a SEP

 If you have a project that you would like to have considered for listing as a SEP, please submit your SEP proposal using the CalEPA SEP form.
 CalEPA will route your SEP proposal to the appropriate board or department for consideration.